awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_managing_access.md

 The following AWS managed policies, which you can attach to users in your account, are specific to GuardDuty:

-+ **AmazonGuardDutyFullAccess ** – Provides access to all of GuardDuty functionality, except the ability to upload and manage trusted IP lists and threat lists\.
++ **AmazonGuardDutyFullAccess ** – provides access to all of GuardDuty functionality\.
+However, when it comes to working with trusted IP lists and threat lists in GuardDuty, this managed policy provides identities with only limited access\.
+More specifically, an identity with the **AmazonGuardDutyFullAccess** managed policy attached can only rename and deactivate uploaded trusted IP lists and threat lists\.

-  To provide various identities with the ability to upload and manage trusted IP lists and threat lists, make sure that the following actions are present in the permissions policy attached to an IAM user, group, or role:
+   To grant various identities full access to working with trusted IP lists and threat lists \(in addition to renaming and deactivating, this includes uploading, activating, deleting, and updating the location of the lists\), make sure that the following actions are present in the permissions policy attached to an IAM user, group, or role:

   ```
           {